-'I have reached a level of professional development and effectiveness to be able to apply, with a degree of support, the professional values and knowledge to competently plan and deliver effective EAP teaching, assessment and feedback'
+'I have reached a level of professional development and effectiveness to be able to apply, the professional values and knowledge to competently plan and deliver effective EAP teaching, assessment and feedback.'

-• The following themes and values must be threaded throughout your written account:
+The following themes and values must be threaded throughout your written account:

 Professionalism V1: You are committed to evidence-based practice within your professional context.
-Development V2: You value research, scholarship, and selective use of resources (such as technology) to enhance developmental activities.
+Development V2: You value research, scholarship, and selective use of resources (such as technolog to enhance developmental activities.
 Collaboration V3: You value collaboration for learning and professional practice.
-Inclusivity V4: You respect individual learners' expectations and values, encourage participation in higher education, and promote equality of opportunity.
+Inclusivity V4: You respect individual learners' expectations and values, encourage part higher education, and promote equality of opportunity.